-Car tax refund
+Car tax refunds

 In this guide, we’ll discuss how a DVLA tax refund works.
 We’ll also uncover the steps on how to process a refund and apply for Car Tax on a new vehicle.